-Benefits for all employees existing or newly hired are dependent on the amount of effort they will be committing to the proposal.
+Benefits for all employees existing or new hire are dependent on the amount of effort they will be committing on the proposal.
 The amount of benefits budgeted for the proposal will be proportionate to the amount of compensation requested.
 Benefits for faculty, administrators, and support staff include the following: